wangonya/wangonya.com/content/blog/getting-started-with-pytest.md

 ```

 Pytest shows why the test failed:
-`AssertionError: assert None =` \'Hello World!'=.
+`AssertionError: assert None =` 'Hello World!'=.
 Obviously,
-we have no code in our hello function so let\'s fix that.
+we have no code in our hello function so let's fix that.

 ```python
 def hello_world(name):